Your First MongoDB Lab

 Now, let's start the MongoDB shell, which is like a control panel for our database.
 Think of the shell as a way to talk directly to MongoDB - you type commands, and MongoDB responds.

-To start the MongoDB shell, type this command and press Enter:
+To start the MongoDB Shell, type the following command in your terminal and press Enter:

 mongosh